 The plank is a prone isometric exercise, and perhaps the best example of isometric contraction.
 During the plank, core muscles are recruited and activated to stabilize the lumbar spine, pelvis, and hips against gravity with no visible movement of the body.

-Hollow body holds are also an excellent isometric exercise, which holds both hands overhead and feet off the ground in a position in a banana like position if you will.
+Hollow body holds are one of the best isometric exercises.
+In it, you hold both hands overhead and feet off the ground in a banana-like position.
 From here, you will ‘hold’ the body in the ‘hollow’ position for a designated amount of time.
 This movement is great for building strength through the midline as well as building tenacity from a mental perspective (trust us, this movement gets hard quick!)